theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 data model exhibited by the data PubMed returns is partially inconsistent, intransparent or hard to grasp.
 For example, we had our fair share of trouble with extracting the publication date, which is of utmost importance for filtered retrieval.
-There exists a handful of cryptic fields containing dates in a document response.
+There exist a handful of cryptic fields containing dates in a document response.
 We picked one and later found out that not each document has that field with that data, which lead to problems with self-querying.